 My top 5 things I wish GCP would shout louder about Ways to stop yourself deleting things you don’t want to delete.
 Project liens.
 This stops you accidentally deleting a project.
 My colleague @MrTrustor waxes lyrical about that here VM deletionProtection flag - this helps prevents the accidental deletion of a VM maybe you are running AD on an instance or perhaps you have a monitoring service that needs to be up and running all the time Use IAM to grant least privilege permissions Cloud storage bucket locks.

+Please note that I have no association with any training companies or third parties linking through to this post.
+This post is freely available to help folks understand Google Cloud!
 For those of you who have been reading my GCP flowchart series over on medium the collection now lives here.
 This post contains all the ones that are still applicable at the time of writing that I posted on medium here together with a few brand new ones.
-I’ve now arranged them under the following headings: Compute Storage and Data Security Networking Misc So it’s easy to find the one you want.

 I will be blogging here for now.
 I’ve been posting at medium for a while but I needed to move somewhere where I had more control yet still minimised the operational overhead with managing a website.
 For the curious this site is created with Hugo and hosted with firebase .
 If you’re interested in using Cloud Storage then I’ve walked through using Hugo and GCS here